ut-amrl/cs378_starter/README.md

 # cs378_starter

 ## Using this Repo
 You will be using a fork of this repo for all development in the class.
 This repo provides starter code for the ROS subscriptions, publishers and control loops you will be using.
 Note that for the purposes of this course, this repository depends upon the `ut_automata` repository found here: https://github.com/ut-amrl/ut_automata.
-Please follow the instructions on that repo's README before continuing.
+Please follow the instructions on that repo's README or from the UT AutoMATA [reference manual](https://drive.google.com/file/d/1E_08l4pCalmgyM0yg2fw5fkf3Jsmz8i_/view) before continuing.

 ### Duplicate the Repo
 1. Make sure you're logged into your GitHub account.